-- How to operate industrial size manual machine tools, engine lathes, milling machines, grinding machines, and drill presses. - The skill to hold precision tolerances with machine tools.
+- how to operate industrial size manual machine tools, engine lathes, milling machines, grinding machines, and drill presses. - the skill to hold precision tolerances with machine tools.

-- The processes of chip removal and material forming. - The operation and setup of industrial computerized machine tools, milling machines, machining center, and turning centers. - CAD/CAM computer-aided design/computer-aided machining to manufacture parts.
+- the processes of chip removal and material forming. - the operation and setup of industrial computerized machine tools, milling machines, machining center, and turning centers. - CAD/CAM computer-aided design/computer-aided machining to manufacture parts.

 This is the program for students seeking interesting and challenging work in a clean, high-tech work environment; job stability; and a career that rewards growth and experience.
-To get an idea if this is the program you've been looking for, contact the program director at 715-874-4641 to schedule a tour of the facilities.
+To get an idea if this is the program you've been looking for, contact the program director at 715-874-4642 or 715-874-4640 to schedule a tour of the facilities.

 - General mathematics

 - Geometry

 - Computers

 - Visualization skills

-- Mechanical skills
+- · Mechanical skills

 - Communication skills

 - Problem-solving ability

-- Machine Apprentice

-- · Manual Machinist
+- Machine Apprentice - Manual Machinist

 - CNC Machine Tool Operator

 - CNC Set-Up Machinist

-- HORSE POWER MIGH TOROUS

 - CNC Machine Tool Programmer

 - Mold-Making Apprentice

 - Patternmaker

-- Machine Shop Supervisor
+- · Machine Shop Supervisor

-- · Machine Shop Owner
+- Machine Shop Owner